Infinite torsion in Griffiths groups: An injectivity theorem

-by Lemma \ref{lem:sp(a)=tildea-2} (where we again abuse notation slightly as our notation does not distinguish between $\beta_{j_0}$ and its pullback via some some field extension of $\kappa$).
-In particular, we deduce that $\beta_{j_0}$ extends to a class on $Y_\kappa$.
-Hence, $\beta_{j_0}$ is zero in the quotient

-This holds for any index $j_0$, which contradicts the assumption in (\ref{eq:thm:inj:nonzero}).
+extends to a class in $Y_\kappa$.
+This holds for all $j_0=1,\dots ,n$ and so the class in (\ref{eq:thm:inj:nonzero}) vanishes, which contradicts our assumptions.
 This concludes the proof of the theorem. \end{proof}

-\begin{remark} Looking back at the proof of Theorem \ref{thm:product-2}, we see that conditions (\ref{item:Br(X-eta)-to-Br(X)}) and (\ref{item:trivial-restr-to-X0}) can be slightly weakened as follows.
-The surjectivity in (\ref{item:Br(X-eta)-to-Br(X)}) is only needed to lift the classes $\overline{\tilde \delta(\alpha_{j_0})}$ from Step 2 to $\mathcal X$.
+\begin{remark} The proof of Theorem \ref{thm:product-2} shows that conditions (\ref{item:Br(X-eta)-to-Br(X)}) and (\ref{item:trivial-restr-to-X0}) can be slightly weakened as follows.
+The surjectivity in (\ref{item:Br(X-eta)-to-Br(X)}) is only needed to lift the classes $\overline{\tilde \delta(\alpha_{j})}$ from Step 1 to $\mathcal X$.
 These classes may by Step 2 be modified by the image of integral classes and so (\ref{item:Br(X-eta)-to-Br(X)}) may be weakened to only ask that the composition